top of page

 The research method includes:

-• Tagging the turtles with external metallic tags and internal PIT tags (passive integrated transponders)
+• Tagging of turtles with external metallic tags and internal PIT Tag Microchips (integrated passive transponders).

-Several researchers have used the Reserve as a base for their investigations.
-That's the case of Marga López Rivas who developed her Ph.D. research for three years, publishing papers on the effect of artificial lights on the hatchling's ability to find their way to the sea; the effects of the dunes caused by beach erosion on the leatherbacks nesting behavior or the nesting ecology, and population trends of the sea turtle population at Pacuare.
+Some researchers have used the Reserve for their investigations.
+Marga López Rivas is one of them, who developed doctoral studies for three years.
+She published about the effect of the artificial lights in the ability of the hatchlings to find their way to the sea, effects of dunes caused by beach erosion on leatherback nesting behavior or nesting ecology and the population tendencies of the sea turtles in Pacuare.

 _AIA3745.jpg